Getting Started with Chalk

 The only slight difference is that, after the user's Dockerfile commands, we copied the chalk mark into the container, which does show up in the above output.

-If we inspect the image we produced:
+If we inspect the image we produced, we can see the chalk mark that was added:

 docker inspect chalk-demo:latest